 Being at College for Honours was really important.
 There is a lot of support in so many different ways from staff, Resident Assistants and friends – people look out for you and there’s always someone around to listen and lend support.
 Felicity Kiln, Honours student 2014

-Each week throughout both semesters the College runs tutorials in more than fifty subjects, spanning the range of academic disciplines.
-Most tutors are senior or postgraduate students or University staff with expertise in their fields and proven teaching skills.
+Each week throughout both semesters the College runs tutorials in more than thirty subjects, spanning the full range of academic disciplines.
+Most tutors are postgraduates or University staff with expertise in their fields and proven teaching skills.

-Academic Assistants are resident postgraduates and senior undergraduates who mentor the first-year students at College studying in their discipline, and assist them with the transition to university study.
+Academic Assistants are postgrads and senior undergraduates who volunteer their time to mentor the younger students at College studying in their discipline.
 They meet with the students informally and give advice and encouragement as well as excellent academic support.

 Students who are interested in developing their leadership skills have the opportunity to participate in a structured in-house leadership program designed to enhance individual strengths and build on confidence so students feel equipped to take on a College leadership role either on House Committee or as a Resident Assistant.